 Nima Shirazi was born and raised in Manhattan.
 He lives in Brooklyn.

-His analysis of United States policy and Middle East issues, particularly with reference to current events in Israel, Palestine, and Iran, has been published by numerous media and commentary outlets, such as Mondoweiss, Al Jazeera English, Salon, Extra!, Truthout, Mic.com, MichaelMoore.com, Jadaliyya, Alternet, Prism Magazine, Foreign Policy Journal, ConsortiumNews, Antiwar.com, Palestine Chronicle, Monthly Review, DesertPeace, Dissident Voice, The Leftist Review, ColdType, Media With Conscience, Fabius Maximus, The Political Film Blog and Woodstock International.
+His analysis has been published by numerous media and commentary outlets, such as Mondoweiss, Al Jazeera English, Salon, Extra!, Truthout, Mic.com, MichaelMoore.com, Jadaliyya, Alternet, Prism Magazine, Foreign Policy Journal, ConsortiumNews, Antiwar.com, Palestine Chronicle, Monthly Review, Dissident Voice, The Leftist Review, ColdType, Media With Conscience, Fabius Maximus, The Political Film Blog and Woodstock International.

-Nima's research and analysis has been cited by The Guardian's Glenn Greenwald, Le Monde Diplomatique's Alain Gresh, The Atlantic's Robert Wright, former National Security Council staffers Flynt and Hillary Mann Leverett, The Electronic Intifada's Ali Abunimah, FAIR's Peter Hart, investigative reporter Gareth Porter, New York Review of Books' Jeremy Bernstein, The Daily Beast's Ali Gharib, VICE's Charles Davis, The American Conservative's Scott McConnell, philosophy and political theory professor Falguni Sheth, scholar and former Iranian diplomat Seyed Hossein Mousavian, Citizen Radio's Jamie Kilstein and Allison Kilkenny, professor and historian Lawrence Davidson, former Republican Congressional staffer Mike Lofgren, foreign policy analyst Murtaza Hussain, Global Post's Sarah Dougherty, and political scientist Norman Finkelstein, among others.
+Nima's research and analysis has been cited by Glenn Greenwald, ThinkProgress (2), Le Monde Diplomatique's Alain Gresh, The Atlantic's Robert Wright, The Electronic Intifada's Ali Abunimah, media watchdog Peter Hart (2), New York Review of Books' Jeremy Bernstein, The Daily Beast's Ali Gharib, VICE's Charles Davis, The American Conservative's Scott McConnell, Alternets's David Sheen, philosophy and political theory professor Falguni Sheth, scholar and former Iranian diplomat Seyed Hossein Mousavian, professor and historian Lawrence Davidson, former Republican Congressional staffer Mike Lofgren, foreign policy analyst Murtaza Hussain, and Global Post's Sarah Dougherty, among others.